formidablae/continuous-integration-team-scenarios/ci.md

 4. Open a pull request.
 Discuss the changes, add more commits
   as discussion continues.
 Make tests pass on the feature branch.
 5. Merge/rebase commits from master.
 Make tests pass on the merge result.
-6. Deploy from the feature branch with a sneaky bug to production.
+6. Deploy from the feature branch to production.
 7. If everything is good in production for some period of time, merge changes to master.

 > **GitHub flow** is sometimes used as a nickname to refer to a flavor of trunk-based development